upsert/lutron-caseta-pro/ReadMe.md

 /custom_components/light/
  ... etc...
 ```
-3. Edit `configuration.yaml` (see below) and restart Home Assistant.
+3. Proceed with first time setup.

-## Component Setup
+## First Time Setup

-1. Enable Telnet Support in the Lutron mobile app under Settings -> Advanced -> Integration.
-It is also recommended to set a static IP address under Integration -> Network Settings.
+1. Setup the Lutron app and add all your Lutron devices through the app.
+Enable Telnet Support under settings menu -> Advanced -> Integration.
+Also enable static IP under Network Settings and write down the IP.
+1. In your Home Assistant installation, install the custom component by copying in the files as noted in the instructions.
+1. In Home Assistant `configuration.yaml` create a minimal configuration for the custom component (see below) using the IP address you wrote down and start Home Assistant.
+1. Once started and assuming first time setup, open Home Assistant on your mobile device and you should see a prompt to Configure Lutron Caseta Smart Bridge PRO on the front-end.
+Click on Configure and you’ll see a box to paste your Integration Report.
+1. Switch over to the Lutron app, go to settings -> Advanced -> Integration -> Send Integration Report.
+When prompted, select ‘Copy to clipboard’.
+1. Switch back to Home Assistant front-end and paste in the Integration Report.
+If your phone does not have copy and paste options, you will need to share it to yourself through email or to another app that supports copy paste.
+1. Once you submit the Integration Report the component should setup all your devices as dimmers and will save the Integration Report to your config directory as a JSON file.
+1. If you have switches or Lutron shades, open the Integration Report in your config directory using a text editor and find their Integration IDs and edit your Home Assistant configuration as described in the instructions below to tell it which devices are switches or shades.
+Unfortunately, the Integration Report does not contain this information so you need to do this manually if you have switches or shades.
+Restart Home Assistant if you change the yaml file.

-1. Enable the component in your Home Assistant `configuration.yaml` using the configuration described below.
-When the component loads it will look for an Integration Report in the configuration directory of Home Assistant.
-The file name must be in the format `lutron_caseta_pro_<bridge ip address>.json`, where `<bridge ip address>` is the IP address of the Smart Bridge PRO.
+After first-time configuration, the JSON-format Integration Report will be saved to your Home Assistant configuration directory as `lutron_caseta_pro_<bridge ip address>.json`, where `<bridge ip address>` is the IP address of the Bridge / Main Repeater.
 If it cannot find the Integration Report, it will use Configurator to prompt the user to enter it on the frontend.
-This allows the use of copying and pasting on a mobile device between the Lutron mobile app and Home Assistant frontend.

 When configured, the `lutron_caseta_pro` component will load the Integration Report and setup **all the zones as dimmable lights unless configured otherwise** (see below).